 - Family: Elateridae

 Click Beetle Distribution, Habitat, and Ecology

-The larvae usually feed on an inert organic matter.
+But, the larvae usually feed on various inert organic matter.
 In some instances, and among some species, the larvae constitute a concern for crops.
 These larvae normally spend 3-4 years beneath the soil before emerging as adults, often damaging the crops of farmers.